28StoneConsulting/openfin-ngrx/README.md

 Synchronizing multiple OpenFin windows to a single state or in some cases multiple states is a difficult task which results in complex management and repetitive code.

 Implementing such a communication solution for multiple windows that transfer a decent amount of data between them takes a lot of effort, especially if you have multiple states that are shared.
-Basically you will find yourself building a rest API.

 ### The solution